bmshema/LoRaPi-C2/README.md

 sudo python3 commander.py
 ```
 - Press "c" to send a command.
-- Commands should be structured as "nodeAdress,frequncy,command"
+- Commands should be structured as "nodeAdress,frequency,command"
 - Example: 1,915,ls -alh
 - Press enter.
 Press "c" to run another command.